Why is my dog spinning in circles? A vet explains

 Dogs who are bored or frustrated due to a lack of mental stimulation or exercise and dogs who become overexcited when they see people, other dogs, or wild animals may do this as well.

-Dogs with canine compulsive disorder, which is very similar to OCD in humans, may spin in circles or tail chase incessantly.
+OCD in dogs, which is very similar to OCD in humans, may spin in circles or tail chase incessantly.
 Dogs with canine dysfunctional behavior, similar to autism spectrum disorder in humans, may also perform these behaviors, as do dogs with canine cognitive dysfunction, or “doggie dementia.”

 Medical issues